jhvanderschee/hugocodex/content/en/posts/useful-body-classes.md

 date: 2025-07-09
 ---

 Styling becomes much easier when the body of your HTML document has the right classes.
-These classes are very useful:
+The following classes are very useful.
+Note that this assumes you give your sections (folders in the root of the content) english plural names, like 'products' or 'reviews'.

 ```
 <body class="{{ if .IsHome}}home{{ end }}">